Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 16. Bullish Cup and Handle pattern

-This chart pattern looks like a tea cup with a handle.
-It has a rounded bottom with handle-like pattern.
+These chart patterns look like a teacup with a handle.
+It has a rounded bottom with a handle-like pattern.
+This is one of the easiest chart patterns in all these all trading chart patterns.

 • What it means: it’s a signal of a strong uptrend breakout.